 Right now, log into your 401k and increase your savings rate by 5%.
 If you’re contributing 5%, then increase it to 10%.
 If you’re at 10%, increase it to 15%.
 And don’t worry if they match or not.

 If you’re already maxing out your 401k (good for you!), then log into your bank account and create an automatic transfer from your checking to your savings that’s 5% of your monthly income.

 After you increase your savings, let it ride for 3 months.
-I bet you won't feel it.
+I bet you won’t feel it at all.

 If I’m right and you don’t feel it, then bump it up another 5%.
 Let that ride for 3 months.

 Rinse and repeat until you finally start dipping into your emergency fund to make up for all the money you’re saving.
 (A good problem to have!)
 Then just dial it back a little.